sfzinstruments/SalamanderGrandPiano/README.md

 Source: <https://archive.org/details/SalamanderGrandPianoV3>

-Mapped by kinwie using sfz format v2 with ARIA extensions in flac format, combined the Natural and Retuned version into 1 single sfz, selectable using keyswitch.
+Remapped by kinwie using sfz format v2 with ARIA extensions in flac format, combined the Natural and Retuned version into 1 single sfz, selectable using keyswitch.

+Additional adjustable sample start (offset) from Jeff Learman settings for optional faster response.

 ## License